apache/activemq-website/README.md

 How it works
 ------------
-The master branch of this repo contains the source files that are used to generate the HTML that ultimately gets pushed to the site.
+The `master` branch of this repo contains the source files that are used to generate the HTML that ultimately gets pushed to the site, along with a copy of the generated site output located within the `content` directory, which is published to the live server using [gitpubsub](http://www.apache.org/dev/gitpubsub.html) whenever changes are pushed to it.
-The `asf-site` branch is where the actual generated files are stored.
-Note that this branch must contain exactly one folder called `content`, and so has been checked out as an orphan branch with its own commit history apart from the master branch.
-See the *Contributing* section below.

-Through a [gitpubsub](http://www.apache.org/dev/gitpubsub.html) mechanism on the apache.org server, files are taken from the `asf-site` branch and pushed to the live server.
+See the *Contributing* section below for more.

 To Build the site
 -----------------

 Before building the site you will need to install [Jekyll](https://jekyllrb.com/).
-The Jekyll site has [installation instructions](https://jekyllrb.com/docs/installation/) shuold help get you started.
+The Jekyll site has [installation instructions](https://jekyllrb.com/docs/installation/) to help get you started.

-3. run the build script ./build.sh
+To build the site from the `src` directory and store the output in the `content` directory, run the build script:

+    ./build.sh

-Alternately you can build the site and test it using Jekyll to serve the site locally
+Alternatively, you can build and serve the site locally using Jekyll to test changes you have made or are making:

-1. Run the command: jekyll serve -s ./src
+    jekyll serve -s ./src

 Contributing to the site
 ------------------------